facebookresearch/hydra/website/docs/examples/minimal/README.md

 ---

 This is a minimal example of a Hydra app.
-Note that the annotated function takes a `cfg` object as an argument.
-This `cfg` object is created and passed in by Hydra.
+Note that the annotated function takes a `cfg` argument.
+This `cfg` is an OmegaConf object created and passed in by Hydra.
-The configuration is an `OmegaConf` object, please read about [OmegaConf](https://omegaconf.readthedocs.io/en/latest/usage.html#access-and-manipulation) to learn how to best use it.
+Please read about [OmegaConf](https://omegaconf.readthedocs.io/en/latest/usage.html#access-and-manipulation) to learn how to best use it.

 ### minimal.py
 ```python